 Probably the most dramatically sited of all the Welsh castles on the edge of the Brecon Beacons National Park.
 It is a stiff walk to the top, but certainly worth the effort.
 It is possible to hire torches in the shop at the bottom, which if you want to explore the caves underneath are a must.
 This is a privately owned castle due to an oversight in ownership during the disillusion of the monasteries by Henry 8th

 Built around 1250 by one of the princes of the kingdom of Debheubarth and changed hands several times in the struggles between the Welsh and English over the ensuing centuries.
 It is considered one of the most important remaining structures built by a Welsh chieftain and is a Grade I listed building.
 The castle is an open site five miles west of Llandeilo, B4297 from A40 or B4300.
 Cadw.
 The views from the top across the Tywi Valley are spectacular and you can see over to Paxton Tower.
 There are picnic benches next to the river at the car park at the bottom.
+This castle is the closest to our cottages 6.5 miles from Pen Y Garn.

 The castle is sited on a hilltop overlooking the Tywi valley, providing wonderful views.
 Legend tells that the first castle at Dinefwr was built by Rhopdri Mawr in the 9th century.
 That early fortress may have been dismantled at the orders of Llewelyn the Great and the present stone castle built in the early 13th century.